cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/EctoplasmicAutomotiveIncident.md

 ---
 section: Amber
-displayTitle: Ectoplasmic
+displayTitle: "Ectoplasmic Automotive Incident: A Posthumous Retrospective"
-uriTitle: Ectoplasmic
+uriTitle: ectoplasmic-automotive-incident
 ---

-Ectoplasmic Automative Incident: A Postmortem Retrospective

 I may be a half wit
 But youre at your at your wits end